 Skills shortages, as the name suggests, are typically about the need for staff with qualifications and experience under their belt, rather than new starters.
 By the time you’ve gained these, the picture may have changed.

 Don’t… overlook bottlenecks

 In a related vein, there may be skills shortages at senior levels in a profession but bottlenecks further down.
-For example, the UK Visa Bureau lists consultant doctors in various specialisms as skills shortage areas.
+For example, the UK Visa Bureau has previously listed consultant doctors in various specialisms as skills shortage areas.
 However, competition is tough to get into medical school and even once doctors have a degree it can be a challenge to get a training place in their desired specialism or location.

 Don’t… assume that gender pay gaps mean discrimination

 Choice of job and employer within a career area may explain part of the gender pay gap.
-For example, the 8.9% difference in male and female pay among full-time workers (ONS) may be partly explained by different employment choices.
+For example, the difference in male and female pay among full-time workers may be partly explained by different employment choices.
 Looking at law, for instance, solicitors working on child protection cases will earn a lot less than solicitors working in banking law.
 Child protection law tends to attract more females than males; banking law tends to attract more males than females.
 If you’re worried about discrimination, look carefully into areas that interest you instead of being put off by statistics.

 Don’t… be put off university if it’s the right choice for you

-The trendence School Leaver Barometer 2019 found that around 40% of the school students it surveyed who were considering an apprenticeship rather than university cited not wanting to get into debt as one of their reasons for doing so.
+One of the reasons why school leavers consider an apprenticeship rather than university was not wanting to get into debt .
 It’s natural to worry about these things but if you’re attracted to going to university or to career options that require a degree, think about how your concerns balance out against the benefits.